kurrent-io/documentation/docs/server/kubernetes-operator/v1.0.0/getting-started/installation.md

 ### Automatic Install

-The recommended approach to install and manage the CRDs is using Helm.
-Refer to the [Deployment Modes](#deployment-modes) section for more details.
+It's recommended to install and manage the CRDs using Helm.
+See [Deployment Modes](#deployment-modes) for more information.

 ### Manual Install

-If the CRDs must be installed manually, then the following steps can be used:
+If you prefer to install CRDs yourself:

 ```bash
 # Download the kurrentdb-operator Helm chart